gvwilson/teachtogether.tech/_en/marketing.md

   much faster if you let us tutor them" is a good attention-getter.

 Be specific about what you are offering.
-: "Our usual two-day curriculum includes..." helpers listeners figure out right away whether a conversation is worth pursuing.
+: "Our usual two-day curriculum includes..." helps listeners figure out right away whether a conversation is worth pursuing.